x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

 layout: post
 title: Apparent uselessness
 comments: true
-tags: robot-epistemology robot-learning exploration dominant-progressivist-narratives undreamed-of-utility
+tags: epistemology learning exploration motivation robotics
 ---

+## Apparent uselessness

-## Apparent uselessness, the illusion of progress, and the difficulty of finding your way
+> The illusion of progress, and the difficulty of finding your way in
+> complicated and unknown spaces.

-Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called [Why Greatness Cannot Be Planned - The Myth of the Objective](http://mythoftheobjective.com/).
+Last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called [Why Greatness Cannot Be Planned - The Myth of the Objective](http://mythoftheobjective.com/).
 In the book they develop an argument for an advanced teleology based on experiments with synthetic processes of knowledge acquisition in the context of AI, ALife, and Learning.
 The argument roughly says, that if you want to reach a goal, that is ambitious in the sense that the *exact* sequence of steps (the route) which will get you there, is not known, then accumulating possible steps is a better strategy than heading directly into the direction of the goal.
 That's because chances are, that some of these steps will turn out, but unforseeably so, to be precisely what is needed to make the next move when negotiating the route.
 So far so good, I agree with this line of reasoning.

 In the meantime, additional manifestations of that same idea keep popping up urging the collector inside me to collect.
 Here we go.

  - __2015__ Stanley and Lehmann argue that, considering results on "novelty search" in learning experiments with artificial agents,